+Adjudication can be an end in itself or the start of a more thorough process of titling through cadastral surveying.
 A quick comparison of the two shows that the survey method has unique advantages over the adjudication method.
-The survey methodology is based on the following five principles: control, consistency, economy, independent checks and maintenance (Dale and McLaughlin, 1988).
-The authors proceed to discuss these advantages: (i) Control refers to its capacity to restrict error propagation and accumulation from exceeding set limits. (ii) Economy refers to the optimization of resources at the time of setting up the network and its subsequent maintenance in usable form, as well as economy to the users. (iii) Consistency with major anticipated applications in accuracy requirements. (iv) Independent checks introduce a quality control mechanism; and finally (v) Maintenance calls for the physical maintenance of the points marking the boundary corners and corresponding records.
-Accordingly, surveying method is less prone to errors, can pay for itself through the various products, is appropriate for the task, can be validated and can re-establish boundaries at a later date should these be destroyed or otherwise.
+Such as: (i) its capacity to restrict error in positioning boundary monuments within set limits; (ii) optimization of resources in the process as well as economy to the users; (iii) consistency with anticipated applications in accuracy requirements is guaranteed; (iv) independent checks introduce a quality control mechanism; and finally (v) possibilities of exact replacement of monuments should these be mutilated, destroyed of removed.
+Therefore, surveying method is less prone to errors, can pay for itself through the various geo-referencing products, is appropriate for the task, can be validated and can re-establish boundaries at a later date should these be destroyed or evidence otherwise lost in the process.

 Adjudication in turn suffers from human problems such as death, emigration or a change in mind by witnesses to the process.
+Unless the adjoining land parcel owners are always in agreement, cases of shifting evidence have been reported in many areas and could cause conflicts.
 A repeat adjudication is in many ways a duplication of effort and could leave the stakeholders disadvantaged.

-Many African countries particularly, of the Commonwealth of Nations, have historically defined parcel boundaries using the fixed boundary approach that recognizes and requires the application of fixed boundaries.
-Such countries have legislated Land Survey Ordinances or similar laws that lay ground for the application of survey methods in the rigorous demarcation of land rights.
+Many African countries particularly, of the Commonwealth of Nations, have historically defined parcel boundaries using fixed boundary approach that the recognizes and requires the application of surveyed boundaries.
+Such countries have legislated Land Survey Ordinances or similar laws that provide the framework for the application of survey methods in the rigorous demarcation of extents of land rights.
 However, it is not all countries that grant land rights on the basis of fixed boundaries.
 Many others use general boundaries.

-In discussing the guaranteeing of land rights Dale (1976) argues that a land parcel can be "uniquely defined by describing the boundaries determined through a clear system of monumentation upon inspection on the ground thus annulling the need for a survey."
+In discussing the guaranteeing of land rights and advantages of adjudication, Dale (1976) argues that a land parcel can be "uniquely defined by describing the boundaries determined through a clear system of monumentation upon inspection on the ground thus annulling the need for a survey."
 This introduces the idea of monumentation if adjudication is to hold water.
 The author argues further that; "good monumentation and referencing system is all that is needed to establish a record of rights in land and NOT rigorous surveying of boundaries.
-The latter is needed where a multipurpose system is envisaged."
+The latter is needed where a multipurpose cadastral record-keeping system is envisaged."

-The idea of good referencing also comes up in this statement.
+The idea of good referencing also comes up in this statement qualified by the adjective "good".
 Indeed it should be understood as physical rather than human referencing.
 If this were so, adjudication would require inviolable land based reference marks calling for higher expertise and more time in adjudicating one parcel in return.
-But, the reference to a multipurpose system in the above quotation, makes this to be a self defeating statement, in modern times, since cadastral systems are seen to facilitate the definition of parcels for parcel-based land information systems and spatial data infrastructures (SDI).
-Spatial information helps Governments and communities in the day-to-day planning of Earth-based resource management, public health and safety, land management, environmental protection, etc. It assists and affects a major part of human decision-making.
-Nowhere is SDI more relevant than in villages in pursuance of rural development policies and programmes.
-Add these facets to adjudication then the outcome is progressive titling that seeks to establish recoverable boundaries in cases on boundary disputes.
+But, the reference to a multipurpose system in the above statement, makes this a self defeating statement, in modern times, since cadastral systems are seen to facilitate the definition of parcels for parcel-based land information systems and spatial data infrastructures